DigitalGeographyLab/maphel-urbanlingdiv/README.md

 # maphel-urbanlingdiv
-This repository contains the scripts used in the article "Mapping urban linguistic diversity with social media and population register data" published in XXXX
+This repository contains the scripts used in the article "Mapping urban linguistic diversity with social media and population register data" published in CEUS (hopefully).